Grégor Beugnot

-Grégor "Grég" Beugnot (born October 7, 1957 in Cliron, France) is a former French professional basketball player and a current professional coach.
+Grégor "Grég" Beugnot (/fr/; born October 7, 1957 in Cliron, France) is a former French professional basketball player and a current professional coach.
 During his playing career, he played at the point guard position.

 Playing career

 Club career

 In his professional playing career, Beugnot played with the following clubs: Champagne Châlons Reims Basket, Asnières Basketball, Sporting Club Moderne Le Mans, Cercle Saint-Pierre de Limoges, and Paris Racing Basket.

 National team career

 Beugnot was a member of the senior French national basketball team.
 With France, he played at the 1984 Summer Olympic Games, and at the 1989 EuroBasket.

 Coaching career

 During his professional coaching career, Beugnot has been the head coach of some of the following clubs: Paris Racing Basket, Asvel Lyon-Villeurbanne, Pallacanestro Varese, and Élan Sportif Chalonnais.